sciZer0/7/v/README.md

 In an Inflationary Economy, there is nothing new.

-All that the Inflationary Economy (endless emissions of standard tokens) can give us are bubbles, each of which will inevitably burst.
+All that the Inflationary Economy (endless emissions of regular tokens) can give us are bubbles, each of which will inevitably burst.

 The Bitcoin token is allegedly considered a non-inflationary token — a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).